prowestgis/signalr-dojo-client/README.md

 `Hub` classes and requires the caller to explicitly load the transport layers they wish to support.
 The latter layer file loads all of the transports by default.

-There is a `pwa.signalR.Hubs` helper function that should be used to connect to the `~/signalr/hubs` endpo
+There is a `pwa.signalR.Hubs` helper function that should be used to connect to the `~/signalr/hubs` endpoint.

 Example
 -------